The Stabilisation Unit (SU) is a cross-government unit supporting UK government efforts to tackle instability overseas.

 The National School of Government International

 The NSGI is a small, cross-cutting unit, located in the SU, supporting UK government objectives overseas to increase the impact of aid interventions and help build effective institutions in fragile and developing countries.

-NSGI provide advisory and capacity-building support in governance and centre of government reform to overseas governments, using a practitioner-to-practitioner model of support that is adapted to local priorities and the local context.
-NSGI’s principal areas of work are:
+The NSGI provides advisory and capacity-building support in governance and centre of government reform to overseas governments, using a practitioner-to-practitioner model of support that is adapted to local priorities and the local context.
+The NSGI’s principal areas of work are: